De Beauvoir Town: 20th century

 In the early 1960s the northern part of De Beauvoir Town between Buckingham Road and Tottenham Road was rebuilt as the Metropolitan Borough of Hackney's Kingsgate estate.
 In the late 1960s a larger area west of the canal basin, which contained many small factories, made way for the De Beauvoir Estate.
 The east side of De Beauvoir Square was also rebuilt as the Lockner Road estate.

-In 1968 the De Beauvoir Association was formed to fight Hackney Council's plans to demolish the area and build new build council estates on it.
+In 1968 the De Beauvoir Association was formed to fight Hackney Council's plans to demolish the area and build new council estates on it.
 The rest of the square with the area bounded by Englefield Road, Northchurch Road, Southgate Road, Hertford Road, and Stamford Road became a conservation area in 1969.
 This area was later extended to cover most of De Beauvoir Town; the eastern edge, however, is in the Kingsland conservation area.

 In the 1970s the Greater London Council installed experimental design measures in De Beauvoir Town to reduce through vehicle traffic and make streets safer for children's play.
 These were designed by the architect Graham Parsey who lived in the area and was chairman of the De Beauvoir Association.
 This included filtered permeability measures on roads including Downham Road and Northchurch Road.